bcmmacro/bridging/README.md

 3. Minimal requirement/effort on maintaining the cloud DC.

 ## Limitations
 1. It bridges HTTP and websocket only, which is its nature and by design.
+HTTP methods other than GET and POST are not implemented though.
 2. Messages over `/bridge` are gzipped, but duplicate traffic (into cloud) could become the bottleneck of this setup.

 ## For dev